colindoyle0000/colindoyle-website/content/torts2025/reading/_index.md

 You can download a pdf of _Reading Assignments 03_ [here](https://brightspace.lmu.edu/d2l/le/content/263272/viewContent/3463224/View).

+You can download a pdf of _Reading Assignments 04_ [here](https://brightspace.lmu.edu/d2l/le/content/263272/viewContent/3480853/View).

 Please note that you will need to log in to Brightspace to access this material.

 The reading assignments listed below are also available as a [Google calendar](https://calendar.google.com/calendar/embed?src=vtu22g9khnc4acg3plvuaarptc%40group.calendar.google.com&ctz=America%2FLos_Angeles).
 You can [subscribe to the calendar](https://calendar.google.com/calendar/u/5?cid=dnR1MjJnOWtobmM0YWNnM3BsdnVhYXJwdGNAZ3JvdXAuY2FsZW5kYXIuZ29vZ2xlLmNvbQ) and receive notifications when I post new reading assignments.